Life is complex and it takes a lot to build a life of abundance.

 Your human body is shaped by Mother Nature to move.
-Your ancestors moved all the time, about 13 miles a day, each and every day.
+Your ancestors moved all the time, about 13 miles a day.

-When you don't move, your muscles get tight and shorten or elongate and as a result your body gets tangled through disuse.
-This is why chronic back pain is so ubiquitous—we sit too much and we don't move enough.
-It's also a contributing factor in the obesity problem we face.
+When you don't move, your muscles get tight and shorten or elongate, and as a result, your body gets tangled through disuse.
+This is why chronic back pain is so ubiquitous—we sit too much, and we don't move enough.
+It's also a contributing factor to the obesity problem we face.

 It's estimated that the average person in the West walks less than a mile each day.

-You can't correct lack of movement simply by going to the gym after working your 8-hour desk job.
+You can't correct lack of movement by merely going to the gym after working your 8-hour desk job.
 It doesn't work that way.

 Implement a moving practice and practice good movement hygiene:

 Training your mind is just as important as training your body.